Recreation and sports facilities

 Use our map tool to find a park, you never know, you may just find a new favourite.

 When it comes to recreation in Maitland, there is truly something for the whole family, even the dog.
 Dogs are welcome at the various off leash dog parks across the city.
 Our off leash dog parks are clearly signposted and bins are provided for you to clean up after your pets.
 These parks provide the space for your pooch to run free unencumbered and get some exercise.

 Use our map tool to locate an off leash park close to you.

 If cycling is your activity of choice Maitland has a growing cycleway network and provides a variety of bicycle facilities for your enjoyment.
 The existing cycleway already takes in areas around Maitland Park and the Hunter River, extending out towards Thornton and Rutherford.
 Aside from the formalised routes, rural roads around Duckenfield and South Maitland are quiet places to take a scenic ride.
-So don that helmet, dust of your bike and enjoy the fresh air and exercise while peddling around the city.
+So grab your helmet, dust of your bike and enjoy the fresh air and exercise while peddling around the city.